osrf/ros2multirobotbook/src/ros2_cli.md

 ```

 Launch files are usually included with a ROS package and are commonly stored in a
-`launch` subdirectory.
+`launch` sub directory.
 Modern launch files are usually written in python and end
 with the `*.launch.py` file extension.
 The `launch` command has two arguments,
 the first one is the package name and then launch file name.
 If you are unaware
 of the launch files in your package you can use tab completion to list all the